kheme/fotal/readme.md

 # fotal
-An online content storage library developed by Kheme.
+An online content storage library developed by Kheme